wp-plugins/nvd3-visualisations/readme.txt

 **Data input**

-* Data's import from any valid JSON file or from customized direct data generating JavaScript function.
+* Data's import from any valid JSON file or from customized data generating own JavaScript function.
 .

 **HAPPY CHARTING on WordPress !**